How to Use your FSA Benefits Debit Card

 What Happens After You Submit Documentation

-Emails may be sent to you asking you to login to your account to view time-sensitive information regarding debit card purchases.
+Emails may be sent to you asking you to login to your account to view time-sensitive information regarding benefits debit card purchases.
 To view these communications in your GGA myBenefits portal, click “Alerts” in the upper right-hand corner of the page.
 Click “Message” to view communication.
 The communication can be printed and faxed to GGA with the proper documentation.
-Click the menu tab and select “My Info” to keep your email address up-to-date.
+Click the menu tab and select “My Info” to keep your email address up to date.

 When we receive proper documentation, the card purchases under review will be “cleared” from your account.
 If you do not respond to the emails, your card will be suspended until proper documentation is received by our office.